Understanding the Causes Behind the Bitcoin Crash

 Global Regulatory Concerns and Legal Frameworks

-• Several countries were considering tighter regulations on cryptocurrency trading and investment, fueling fears that more restrictions could stifle Bitcoin’s growth.
+Several countries were considering tighter regulations on cryptocurrency trading and investment.
+As governments around the world began to explore legal frameworks for cryptocurrency, there were fears that more restrictions could stifle Bitcoin’s growth, adding further pressure to the already volatile market.

 Market Manipulation and Whale Activities